Reading time 12 minutes

 If you haven’t used something for so long, chances are you won’t need it anymore.

-With all the items you no longer need, you can organise a flea market with the entire stables in the summer (but not to accumulate new, useless things in the tack room!) or donate them to a riding school, or sanctuary.
+With all the items you no longer need, you can organise a car boot sale with the entire yard in the summer (but not to accumulate new, useless things in the tack room!) or donate them to a riding school, or sanctuary.
 These places often lack basic necessities and are grateful to receive donations.
-Even if they cannot utilise certain items, these organisations can sell them through classified ads and use the proceeds to purchase essential items for their animals.
+Even if they cannot utilise certain items, these organisations can sell them through classified ads and use the proceeds to purchase essential items for the animals in their care.

-This declutters your own cabinet while doing something good and charitable.
-Additionally, it’s good to thoroughly wipe down the emptied cabinet with a damp cloth before putting everything back in, ensuring that items are neatly organised and labeled.
+This declutters your own cupboard while doing something good and charitable.
+Before putting everything back, you can also thoroughly damp-clean the empty cupboard and put everything away organised and labelled.
 This way, you won’t have to buy new things just because you can’t find what you’re looking for.

 7) Clean out the feed room